Resources

 “The lazy person claims, “There’s a lion out there!
 If I go outside, I might be killed!’”
 Proverbs 22:13 (NLT)

 I’ve always been amused by this Proverb.
-Who has ever seen a lion out on the street?!
-Perhaps in the days when this was written it may have been a little more common, but I suspect to make his point, the writer made up something farfetched to emphasize that a lazy person will make up any excuse to get out of work.
+Who has ever seen a lion on the street!
+Perhaps when this was written it may have been more common, but I suspect the writer conjured up a farfetched scenario to emphasize that a lazy person will use any excuse to get out of work.
 Not being a lazy person, I pretty much have let this proverb slide past – until now.

-They say that the COVID-19 social distancing measures can led to more vivid dreams.
-I can attest!
-I had a super weird one the other night… here is the gist (this gets a little heavy but hang in there.)
+They say that COVID-19 social distancing can lead to vivid dreams.
+I attest!
+I had a super weird one the other night… here’s the gist (a little heavy but hang in there!)

 My Dream of Two Lions

 I saw a lion walking through the streets.
 He was huge, perhaps 10 feet tall, confident with each step.
 His powerful shoulders made a lasting impression on me.
-He was like an African lion, without a splotch or blemish on his coat.
-Though calm, his size and strength terrified me.
+He was like an African lion, without a splotch or blemish.
+Though calm, his size and strength made me tremble.
 I quickly sought cover inside a building.

-No sooner did I begin to relax when another lion came on the scene, creeping through the door of the building where I hid.
-He was big as well, but didn’t have the same stature.
-His coloring was much different; large white patches cut by tiger like black stripes covered his shoulders and neck.
-As I watched him, a sense of distrust came over me adding to my fear.
-Suddenly I saw a group of smaller lions, cubs perhaps, running around.
-In an instant, the multi-colored lion snatched one of the cubs in its teeth.
-Kicking and screaming the little cub tried to escape but the lion’s grip was too strong.
-Turning its head to face a large disposal chute, to my horror, the lion dropped the cub in!
-Never to be seen again.
-The other cubs scrambled to hide, fearing for their lives…..
+No sooner had I begun to relax when another lion came on the scene, creeping through the door of the building where I hid.
+He was big as well, but lacked the same stature.
+His coloring was much different; large white patches cut by black tiger like stripes covered his shoulders and neck.
+As I studied him, a sense of distrust came over me.
+I stayed motionless.
+Suddenly I saw a group of smaller lions, cubs, running around.
+In an instant, the multi-colored lion snatched one in its jaws.
+Kicking and screaming the little cub tried to escape but the lion’s grip was too great.
+Turning its head to face a large disposal chute, to my horror, the ugly lion dropped the cub in, never to be seen again!
+The other cubs scrambled to hide, fearing for their lives… I was terrified.

-Of course, that’s when I woke up (doesn’t it always happen that way?)
-“What was that all about?”
-I wondered as I lay in bed.
-Wow… I figured it would leave me quickly like most of my dreams do.
-It lingered.
-A few days later, during my devotional time, I decided to ask God if there was anything to it (you never know with God!)
-Proverb 22:13 came to me.
-My vivid dream makes me appreciate the terror of a lion on the loose.
-I wouldn’t want to go out if there was a lion outside…the idea became real to me.
+Of course, that’s when I woke.
+(Doesn’t it always happen that way?)
+As I laid in bed I wondered, “What was that all about?”
+Wow… I took a deep breath and released it slowly, trusting this nightmare would leave me quickly like most do.
+Yet, it lingered.
+A few days later, during my devotional time, I asked God if there was anything to it (you never know, right?)
+He prompted me to recall Proverbs 22:13.
+My vivid dream gave me new appreciation for the terror of a lion on the loose.
+I agreed… who’d want to venture out if there was a lion in the neighborhood?
+The fear described in the proverb became real to me.
+Then I realized…

 I realized that there actually is a lion out there, maybe two!

-My Life Mission is “Unlocking Lives-Guiding Futures”.
-Pursuing this as an advisor and coach, I have come to realize that all of us have lingering, deep seated desires that produce thoughts and questions like: “There has to be more to life than this!”, “I’m here for a reason – What is it?”, etc. You’ve probably had these come to your mind at some point.
-I tell you this – they will not go away.
-I believe God himself has planted these desires within us so that we seek him.
-What I’ve struggled with is this: “Why don’t people do something to answer these desires?”
+My Mission is “Unlocking Lives-Guiding Futures.”
+Pursuing this as an advisor and coach, I’ve come to realize that all of us have recurrent questions like: “Isn’t there more to life than this?” and, “I’m here for a reason – what is it?”
+I tell you this – these questions will not go away!
+I believe God has planted deep seated desires within us so that we seek him.
+My struggle has been, “Why don’t more people do something in response to these desires?”

-Sure, plenty of people talk about finding their purpose but it seems to stop there for most.
+Sure, plenty talk about wanting to find purpose but it seems to stop there for most.
 The proverb calls out the lazy.
-“Are people lazy?”
-I wondered.
-Some are for sure, but I have seen plenty of ambitious people stumble to get going in spite of wanting to make a difference.
-“There must be something else,” I thought.
+I wondered, “Are people lazy?”
+Some for sure, but I’ve seen plenty of ambitious people stumble to get going in spite of wanting to make a difference.
+“There must be something else…” I thought.
 That’s when my dream began to make more sense.

 There is a lion outside….and something that appears to be a lion inside.